ARTS DOMAIN

 Assessment

-Unit 4: Media production and issues in the media
+Unit 4: Media production; agency and control in and of the media

 You bring your media production planned in Unit 3 to life!
 We also explore the relationship between the media and audiences, focusing on the opportunities and challenges afforded by current developments in the media industry.
 Our class considers the nature of communication between the media and audiences, explores the capacity of the media to be used by governments, institutions and audiences, and analyses the role of the Australian government in regulating the media.